Puzzlepart/spfx-solutions/Pzl.Ext.Styler/README.md

 ## Summary

 This Application customizer lets you override any and all CSS on SharePoint pages across the site collection.
 Place your CSS file named `PzlStyler.css` in a document library called "Styling" placed under /sites/CDN/
+Add the Pzl.Ext.Styler app to your SharePoint sites to enjoy the style of the day.

 ## Used SharePoint Framework Version